 November 26, 2016, marked the hospital's first surgical procedure.

 FOEA was able to acquire an ambulance.
-At first, the ambulance was used for patient transfers as well as for the Mobile Health Clinic, extending the outreach of Ruth Gaylord Hospital.
+At first, the ambulance was used for patient transfers as well as for the Mobile Health Clinic, extending the outreach of the Gary Holmes Hospital Maganjo.
 The Mobile Clinic provides health education and vaccinations.